Guest post from Liona – Travels With Ted

 You are greeted just inside the austere University building by Stan, the T-rex skull and more awesome fossils follow from there.
 This natural sceience museum has activities for school-age children and runs special events during the school holidays.

 Address: University Of, Downing Pl, Cambridge CB2 3EQ

 5. Lammas Land Paddling Pool

+Cambridge offers some good summers day attractions too!
 Cambridge has a number of outdoor pools and splash pads.
 What makes Lammas Land special is that the pool is shallow, making it perfect for small children to play in on a hot day.

 6. Fitzwilliam Museum

 Museums can be hit and miss with young children but the Fitz (as it is affectionately known) does it’s best to entertain.
 Instead of making your way up the steps to the grand front entrance, if you head to the left and through the accessibility entrance.
-Here you will find activity boxes for children of all ages, from babies to teenages.
+Here you will find activity boxes for children of all ages, from babies to teenagers.
 My children loved the treasure hunt we did on our most recent visit.

 7. Zoology Museum

-The Zoology Museum is another small (and completely free) university museum.
+The Zoology Museum is another small (and completely free) university science museum.
 It has recently been renovated and all the animals have been displayed beautifully.
 The children were most excited by the big creatures, the giraffe and elephants.
 For me it’s the whales, they have several suspended from the ceiling.